Trump Accused Obama Of Playing Too Much Golf, But He Has Played Three Times As Much As The Ex-President

 — SafetyPin-Daily (@SafetyPinDaily) November 27, 2017

-Last month, it rumored that Trump golfed every weekend in the month of October.
+Last month, as reported by Slate, it was rumored that Trump golfed every weekend in the month of October.

 According to the Independent, Trump’s 80 out of 310 days on the green is unprecedented in presidential history.
-This is already more than the amount of time, ex-president, George W. Bush spent in his eight years in office.
+This is already more than the amount of time ex-president George W. Bush spent in his eight years in office.
 Mr. Bush played only 24 rounds of golf in his eight years in office.

 The Republican president stopped playing golf in 2003 after he came under fire on how he was spending his leisure time during the Iraq War.

-It is not really a big deal over how Trump spends his free time, but he had criticized ex-president Obama, faulting his predecessor’s work ethic towards the American people when he played the game.
+It is not really a big deal over how Trump spends his free time, but he had criticized ex-President Obama, faulting his predecessor’s work ethic towards the American people when he played the game.
 The billionaire businessman had blasted the former president on how he wasted time, golfing instead of finding solutions to the dogged problems of the United States.

 "When I'm elected I won't have time to play golf.
 I won't leave the White House.
 Who would want to?" ~ Donald Trump